Skip to content

 Exercise

 If allowed outside, moggies will get exercise by spending their time hunting.
-If kept as an indoor cat, they should have a perch so that they can check out their surroundings from above and practice their climbing, jumping and leaping skills.
-As they’re prone to becoming overweight, encourage them to play with some cat toys such as a laser pointer or a feather.
+If kept as an indoor cat, they should have a perch so that they can examine their surroundings from above and practice their climbing, jumping, and leaping skills.
+Mixed-breed cats can be prone to becoming overweight, so you should encourage them to play with cat toys such as a feather or a climbing tree.
 Their hunting instinct will mean that they’ll enjoy this playtime.
-Also, you should provide them with a scratching post so they can keep their claws trim.
+Also, you should provide them with a scratching post so they can keep their claws trimmed.

 Training

 While training may typically be associated with dogs, cats can learn tricks too.
 For the best luck, train your kitten from an early age.
-Moggies are intelligent and will pick up toilet or litter training quickly and can even be trained to walk on a lead.
+Mixed breed cats are intelligent and will pick up toilet or litter training quickly and can even be trained to walk on a lead.

 Temperament and behaviour

-They have a high prey drive so expect them to be good hunters.
-They’ll happily spend their time looking for extra food so be prepared for ‘small gifts’.
+Mixed breed traits include a high prey drive, so expect them to be good hunters.
+They’ll happily spend their time looking for extra food so prepare for ‘small gifts’.

 With their mixed parentage and varied genetic makeup, moggies tend to be healthier and more intelligent than pure-breed cats.
-But they can be prone to obesity and the various health problems linked to this, as well as common problems associated with ageing.
+But mixed breed cats are prone to certain issues such as obesity and the various health problems linked to this, as well as common problems associated with ageing.

 Obesity